-Mathematics is a very popular area of study in the U.S. International students interested in mathematics in the US can choose from a long, diverse list of schools, price ranges, and areas of the country.
+Mathematics is a popular academic field in the US.
+International students interested in mathematics in the US can choose from a long, diverse list of schools, price ranges, and areas of the country.
 Along with being an interesting subject to study, with infinite specializations and applications, a degree in mathematics can lead to many excellent career opportunities in the future.
 As a mathematics major, you learn to navigate problems that deal with extremely abstract thinking with ease, which is something that employers value in every field.

 Why Study Mathematics?

 There are many great places for international students to study math in the U.S. Many of the best universities have excellent mathematics departments as well.
 For instance, Felician University offers students a Mathematics curriculum that is designed to prepare students for careers in various professions including statistics, business, insurance, computer science, education, actuarial science, and operations research just to name a few.
 Mathematics majors from Felician University graduate with the ability to reason critically and logically through problem solving and finally communicate these and other findings effectively through oral and written presentations.
 Additionally, Massachusetts Institute of Technology, Harvard University, and Stanford University all have top ranked mathematics departments.
 These are among the very top schools, but students will receive a great education from many different schools.
 It is important to keep in mind that, like all rankings lists, there is a degree of subjectivity involved in the ranking and the top schools on the list are not necessarily the best fit for your personal needs and abilities.
 Students are encouraged to investigate thoroughly into schools they choose to attend and to keep in mind that prestige is not the only important factor in deciding where to study mathematics.